ericoporto/ags-manual-wiki/Set.md

     bool Set.Contains(String item)

-Gets if the given item is in the set.
+Returns whether an item is already in a Set.

 Example: